da-phil/SDC-finding-lane-lines-advanced/writeup.md

 * Creating windows to mark pixels considered for line fitting

 ##### 2. Fitting lines with RANSAC approach
+Using the [https://en.wikipedia.org/wiki/Random_sample_consensus](RANSAC) method for data fitting improves robustness against outliers.
+Due to a rather simple segmentation there are plenty of outliers in the segmented image which might cause a bad fit, where lines have offsets or even bend into the wrong direction.

 ##### 3. Averaging line coefficients